 Conferences and Events

 · HACU hosts three major conferences which provide vital platforms for advocacy, information, collaboration, networking, and recognition.
 These include HACU’s Capitol Forum (Washington, D.C.), the Annual Conference, and a bi-annual International Conference.
-Faculty and Staff Caucus members receive greater discounted member rates than any other attendee category to all HACU conferences and events.
+Faculty and Staff Affiliate members receive greater discounted member rates than any other attendee category to all HACU conferences and events.

 · In conjunction with HACU's Annual Conference, the HACU Latino Higher Education Leadership Institute is offered as a pre-conference event to promote Latino leadership development at higher education institutions.
 Through the institute, early, mid- and senior-level Latino higher education administrators and leaders collaborate and share their expertise.
 The institute creates an opportunity to explore and discuss leadership challenges and strategies for making higher education institutions more responsive to the educational needs of Latinos and other underrepresented groups.